Nubar Alexanian

 Nubar Alexanian (born 1950) is an American documentary photographer who focuses on the human condition.
 He has published several books of photographs, showing Peru, musicians, and the film sets of Errol Morris among others.

 Alexanian's company Walker Creek Media was created in 2006 and produces short documentary films for non-profit organizations.

 Early life and education

 Nubar Alexanian was born in 1950 in Worcester, Massachusetts.
 He was the second of four children and was prized as the first son in an orthodox Armenian family.
 He was the grandson of survivors of the Armenian genocide, and grew up speaking Armenian with his grandfather who lived in the apartment upstairs, only learning English upon entering elementary school.

 Alexanian attended Boston University for two years, then took time off to attend and teach at the New England School of Photography.
-He then left photography school and later became a member of the first class in the University Without Walls program at the University of Massachusetts, where he got credit for teaching at the New England School of Photography from 1973-1974.
+He then left photography school and later became a member of the first class in the University Without Walls program at the University of Massachusetts, where he got credit for teaching at the New England School of Photography from 1973 to 1974.
 He graduated in 1974 with a BA in Liberal Arts.